rcompos/kubespray-and-pray/README.md

 Prepare __control node__ where management tools are installed.
 A laptop or desktop computer will be sufficient.
 A jump host is fine too.

-1. Install required packages on control node.
-Ansible v2.4 (or newer) and python-netaddr is installed on the machine that will run Ansible commands.
+1. Install required packages on __control node__, including Ansible v2.4 (or newer) and python-netaddr.

     `$ sudo -H pip2 install ansible kubespray`